Transferring credits from other schools

-Policies and procedures for obtaining pre-approval for courses to be taken outside the United States are available from the study abroad office.
+Policies and procedures for obtaining pre-approval for courses to be taken outside the United States are available from Study Abroad.

-The St. Thomas faculty evaluates courses taken at other accredited colleges and universities to determine whether they can be used to meet UST graduation requirements.
-Here is the procedure for making those determinations:
+The St. Thomas faculty evaluates courses taken at other accredited colleges and universities to determine whether they can be used to meet graduation requirements at St. Thomas.
+The procedure for making those determinations is as follows:

-- The student instructs the other institution to send an official transcript to the St. Thomas office of admissions.
+- The student instructs the host institution to send an official transcript to the St. Thomas Office of Admissions.

-- A transcript reviewer in the office of the university registrar checks each course on the transcript to determine whether it has been previously approved by the faculty for use toward St. Thomas requirements.
+- A transcript reviewer in the Office of Student Data & Registrar checks each course on the transcript to determine whether it has been previously approved by the faculty for use toward St. Thomas requirements.
 If the course has been approved, the transcript reviewer so indicates on the student's degree audit.

-- The academic department chair evaluates the recommendation, decides whether the course should be used at St. Thomas, and notifies the university registrar's office reviewer.
+- The academic department chair evaluates the recommendation, decides whether the course should be accepted at St. Thomas, and notifies the appropriate St. Thomas personnel.